radiantly/haveloc-helper/README.md

    Click save.

-5. Finally, navigate to the `Actions` tab and enable Actions to update the site hourly.
+5. Finally, navigate to the `Actions` tab and click `I understand my workflows, go ahead and enable them` to update the site hourly.
+Visit `https://USERNAME.github.io/haveloc-helper/` to see the published site!

 ### On your computer